Edvard Munch

 Edvard Munch (/mʊŋk/ MUUNK; /no/; 12 December 1863 – 23 January 1944) was a Norwegian painter.
 His 1893 work The Scream has become one of the most iconic and acclaimed images in all of Western art.

-His childhood was overshadowed by illness, bereavement and the dread of inheriting a mental condition that ran in the family.
+Munch's childhood was overshadowed by illness, bereavement and the dread of inheriting a mental condition that ran in the family.
 Studying at the Royal School of Art and Design in Kristiania (Oslo), Munch began to live a bohemian life under the influence of the nihilist Hans Jæger, who urged him to paint his own emotional and psychological state ('soul painting'); from this emerged his distinctive style.

 Travel brought new influences and outlets.
 In Paris, he learned much from Paul Gauguin, Vincent van Gogh and Henri de Toulouse-Lautrec, especially their use of color.
-In Berlin, he met the Swedish dramatist August Strindberg, whom he painted, as he embarked on a major series of paintings he would later call The Frieze of Life, depicting a series of deeply-felt themes such as love, anxiety, jealousy and betrayal, steeped in atmosphere.
+In Berlin, he met the Swedish dramatist August Strindberg, whom he painted, as he embarked on a major series of paintings he would later call The Frieze of Life, depicting a series of deeply felt themes such as love, anxiety, jealousy and betrayal, steeped in atmosphere.

 The Scream was conceived in Kristiania.
 According to Munch, he was out walking at sunset, when he 'heard the enormous, infinite scream of nature'.
 The painting's agonized face is widely identified with the angst of the modern person.
 Between 1893 and 1910, he made two painted versions and two in pastels, as well as a number of prints.
 One of the pastels would eventually command the fourth highest nominal price paid for a painting at auction.